rafald1/mgmtSystem/README.md

 The Management System is designed to streamline the process of collecting data, generating agreements, and tracking progress.
 It provides essential functionalities for managing agreements, including creation, editing, display, and deletion.

+The idea was to create a system that would allow for collecting data to generate an agreement and to track the progress, ensuring a follow-up process after signing an agreement.

-This is the closed system so there is no user registration page.
+This is a closed system, so there is no user registration page.
 The agreement functionality is available after login in.

 First the basic functionality was added that would allow to: